Group20CSE183/FinalProject/README.md

 git push
 ```

-When you want to update your branch to the current main branch
+When you want to update your branch to the current main branch, in other words, merge the main branch into your branch.

 ```
 git checkout main